marrobi/blog-posts/k8s-service-ip-in-rg/service-ip-in-rg.md

-# Deploy Kubernetes service on Azure with IP address in a different resource group to the cluster
+# Deploy a Kubernetes Service on Azure with IP address that is in a different resource group to the cluster

 When a service is deployed to Kubernetes we often need to specift a load balancerIP address. this means that if the service gets recreated it retains the same IP.
 By default when you deploy a service in Kubernetes on Azure that static IP address must reside in the same resource group as the cluster nodes.
 This causes a couple of potential problems: